 Sore and red hands and feet

-This treatment may cause soreness and redness of the palms of hands and soles of the feet.
+You may get sore and red palms of hands and soles of feet.
 This is called palmar-plantar or hand-foot syndrome.
-It gets better when treatment ends.
-Your doctor or nurse can give you advice and creams to improve the symptoms.
+It usually gets better after treatment ends.
+Your doctor or nurse can give you advice and prescribe creams to improve any symptoms you may have.
 It can help to:

 - keep your hands and feet cool